 Students will study a variety of different texts: one of these will be a play by Shakespeare.
-For the coursework option we have tended to select 20th century plays and novels.
 Any general books on Shakespeare and Elizabethan/Jacobean drama would be a useful preparation; as would novels from the 1930s onwards.
 Year 10 students should approach their subject teachers for suitable novels that they can read over the summer holidays.
 We would recommend that students take advantage of any opportunity to go to the theatre.

-For the Language course, awareness of current affairs will be invaluable whether it is gained from listening to news bulletins or discussion programmes on the radio, or from reading articles in the news.
-Similarly, good quality or what is sometimes termed 'literary' non-fiction (Nick Hornby's writing on music and football, or Francis Spufford's memoirs of his reading habits), would also be invaluable.
-Class teachers will be happy to recommend other titles.
+For the Language course, awareness of current affairs will be invaluable - whether it is gained from listening to news bulletins or discussion programmes on the radio, or from reading articles in the news.
+Similarly, good quality of 'literary' non-fiction (19th century and contemporary) would also be invaluable.
+Class teachers will be happy to recommend suitable titles.